-[00:51:12.9] Richard Kreitner: Sure.
-I mean, the book begins with this well-known speech that Morris Jacob Raphall gives in Manhattan at B'nai Jeshurun in January of 1861, right before the Civil War begins, in the middle of the secession crisis, in which he is intervening in this ongoing and intensifying debate over what the Bible says about slavery.
-Is it anti-slavery, as abolitionists like Garrison, Wendell Phillips argued?
-Or did it defend slavery, like Christian slave owners throughout the South had always claimed?
-And Raphall, although he lives in Manhattan, he's born in Sweden, lives for many years in London, develops this lush, posh accent.
-And he's

-Orthodox, but he is interested in bringing a modern sensibility to Orthodox Judaism.
-And he intervenes and he says that the Bible endorses slavery, that it's actually blasphemy to suggest otherwise.
-That all the patriarchs owned slaves.
-That even though the Exodus is a story of the Hebrews escaping slavery, they don't then turn around and ban slavery in their own kingdom.
+[00:51:37.7] Richard Kreitner: Sure.
+I mean, the book begins with this kind of well-known speech that Morris Jacob Raphall gives in Manhattan at B'nai Jeshurun in January of 1861, right before the Civil War begins in the middle of the secession crisis, in which he is intervening in this ongoing and intensifying debate over what the Bible says about slavery.
+Is it anti-slavery, as abolitionists like Garrison, Wendell Phillips, you know, argued, or did it defend slavery like Christian slave owners throughout the South had always claimed?
+And Raphall, though he lives in Manhattan, he's born in Sweden, lived for many years in London, develops this, you know, lush, posh accent.
+And he's Orthodox, but he is interested in kind of bringing a modern sensibility to Orthodox Judaism.
+And he intervenes and he says that the Bible endorses slavery, that it's actually blasphemy to suggest otherwise, that all the patriarchs own slaves, that even though the Exodus is a story of the Hebrews escaping slavery, they don't then turn around and ban slavery in their own kingdom.
 And so it's blasphemy to say that the Bible is anti-slavery.

-[00:52:23.1] Richard Kreitner: In response to that, David Einhorn, who is a Reform rabbi, fairly radical Reform rabbi from Germany, steeped in the Enlightenment, in the Haskalah, who has come to Baltimore, invited by a Reform temple there in 1855, and immediately begins denouncing slavery, which is a fairly bold thing to do in the largest city in a slave state.
-And he denounces Raphall's sermon and says that this is a shanda, this would be a terrible thing to allow the larger world to accept as the Jewish opinion on this.
-That would be handing...
-One of my favorite things that he says is that, it would be handing a gift to our enemies, a rhetorical gift, where they could turn around and they could say, "Ah, such are the Jews.
-Where they are oppressed, they denounce slavery and say that everybody should be free.
+In response to that, David Einhorn, who is a Reform rabbi, fairly radical Reform rabbi from Germany, steeped in the Enlightenment, in the Haskalah, who has come to Baltimore, invited by a Reform temple there in 1855, and immediately begins denouncing slavery, which is a fairly bold thing to do in the largest city in a slave state.

+[00:53:09.6] Richard Kreitner: And he denounces Raphall's sermon and says that this is a shanda, this would be a terrible thing to kind of allow the larger world to accept as the Jewish opinion on this.
+That would be handing, one of my favorite things that he says is that it would be handing a gift to our enemies, a rhetorical gift, where they could turn around and they could say, "Ah, such are the Jews, where they are oppressed, they denounce slavery and say that everybody should be free.
 Where they are free, they say that slavery is sanctioned by God."
 A damning quote.

-[00:53:16.7] Richard Kreitner: And then in response, Isaac Mayer Wise, who as Professor Rabin mentioned, lives in Cincinnati, right on the border between slave states and free states, and half of the subscribers of his newspaper live in the South.
-He says, let's not get involved.
+And then in response, Isaac Mayer Wise, who, as Professor Rabin mentioned, lives in Cincinnati, right on the border between slave states and free states, and half of the subscribers of his newspaper live in the South.
+He says, "Let's not get involved.
 Silence should be our policy.
-You're only going to read in my newspaper nothing about slavery, nothing about abolition.
-It seems that he himself had moral qualms with slavery, but did not think that Jews should, in any way, make a political issue out of it.
-And certainly not draw on their own history of oppression.
+You're only going to read in my newspaper nothing about slavery, nothing about abolition."
+It seems that he himself had moral qualms with slavery but did not think that Jews should in any way make a political issue out of it and certainly not drawn their own history of oppression.